-Josiah Royce’s The World and the Individual is based on the Gifford Lectures which he delivered at the University of Aberdeen in 1899 and 1900.
-The lectures are collected in two volumes, as the First Series and Second Series.
-The First Series is entitled “The Four Historical Conceptions of Being,” and is based on the lectures which were delivered between January 11 and February 1, 1899.
-The Second Series is entitled “Nature, Man, and the Moral Order,” and is based on the lectures which were delivered in January, 1900.
+The World and the Individual is based on the Gifford Lectures that Royce delivered at the University of Aberdeen in 1899 and 1900.
+The lectures are collected in two volumes, as the "first series" and "second series."
+The first series is entitled “The Four Historical Conceptions of Being,” and is based on the lectures that were delivered between January 11 and February 1, 1899.
+The second series is entitled “Nature, Man, and the Moral Order,” and is based on the lectures that were delivered in January, 1900.

-The First Series of lectures is concerned with defining a consistent theory of the nature of Being, and with defining the reality belonging to the world and to the individual.
-The Second Series is concerned with applying the theory of Being to the understanding of physical and social reality, and with defining the place of the self in Being.
+The first series of lectures is concerned with defining a consistent theory of the nature of being, and with defining the reality belonging to the world and the individual.
+The second series is concerned with applying the theory of being to the understanding of physical and social reality, and with defining the place of the self in being.

-Royce begins by defining an idea as an act of will.
+Royce defines an idea as an act of will.
 An idea is an expression of a purpose in the mind of the subject.
 The purpose expressed by an idea is the internal meaning of the idea.

 The way in which an idea refers to an outer fact or object is its external meaning.
 The external meaning of an idea is true if the idea successfully corresponds to the world of facts.
 The external meaning of an idea is false if the idea does not successfully correspond to the world of facts.